|

 as well as added some additional information in the column labeled "Remarks".

-Most of the new information has been made available thanks to the contribution
+Most of the newer information has been made available thanks to the contribution

 that we received from our good friend from Bayamo, Mr. Oscar Anthony